Meet our CASA Staff

 Ms. Couch’s goal is not only to train the whole actor, but to train the whole person; equipping students with communication skills that will be useful throughout their lives.

-Erin Carr (E), Core Teacher/Marketing Director
+Erin Carr (E), Adjunct Teacher

 Erin Carr is an actor, teaching artist, director, physical theatre creator, activist, and theatre practitioner.
 She is an effervescent, fierce and imaginative artist whose creative goals are to explore and express the range of human experience through all artistic mediums.